pyx-industries/julee/docs/architecture/solutions/pipelines.rst

 Direct Execution vs Pipeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Applications can choose how to execute use cases:
+:doc:`Applications </architecture/applications/index>` can choose how to execute use cases—directly for simplicity, or as a pipeline for reliability and auditability:

 ::